NPS – Net Promoter Score – How happy are your customers?

 Conversely, a Harvard Business Review study found 48% of customers who had negative experiences with a company told 10 or more people.
 And as it turns out, customers like talking about bad customer experiences more than good ones — American Express’s “Global Customer Service Barometer” survey found the average customer in the United State tells 12 other people about good experiences — and 24 people about bad experiences.

 If you’re reading this and starting to panic because you have no idea what your customers think of your product or your service, remain calm.
 You just need a method to start surveying them and analyzing their reviews to determine how loyal and enthusiastic your customers are — or aren’t.
 That’s where the Net Promoter Score® can help.
+It’s also why it NPS should be incorporated into your overarching marketing strategy

 What Is Net Promoter Score?